kadoshms/react-jvectormap/packages/maps/RussiaFederalDistricts/README.md

-# @react-jvectormap/africa
+# @react-jvectormap/russiafederaldistricts

-A collection of JvectorMap maps of RussiaFederalDistricts.
+A collection of JvectorMap maps of Russia Federal Districts.

 Available Maps: